 CERT courses consist of a series of eight classes, which focus on disaster preparedness, disaster fire suppression, basic disaster medical operations, and light search and rescue operations.
 Each course concludes with a mock-disaster drill, which tests the participants training.
 The CERT course is taught by Fire Fighters and Paramedics, as well as, volunteers and first responders who have completed a CERT Train-the-Trainer course, conducted by Oregon Emergency Management.

-Purpose The purpose of Eugene-Springfield CERT is to promote public disaster awareness, facilitate training and other disaster preparations in neighborhoods, and aid first-responders in the event of a disaster.
+Purpose The purpose of Eugene-Springfield CERT (ESCERT) is to promote public disaster awareness, facilitate training and other disaster preparations in neighborhoods, and aid first-responders in the event of a disaster.

 Vision Residents of every neighborhood in the Eugene-Springfield area are prepared to help each other and show resilience in the face of disaster.